carl2087/final-whistle/README.md

 ## Site owner

 The goal for the site owner is to provide a stable user experience that is enjoyable to encourage user interaction.
-The site should be accessible and appealing to new users, it should also be scaleable with an easy way to add more features in the future.
+The site should be accessible and appealing to new users, it should also be scalable with an easy way to add more features in the future.
 Content on the site should be easily moderated to ensure community standards are met and be of high quality.

 [Back to table of contents](#table-of-contents)